NarendarK29/Model-Selection/README.md

 4- Mixed Model selection

+# Cross validation algorithm

-This project part of class Data Mining class.
-This assignment is only for examplary purpose.
+This project is part of class of Data Mining.
+This assignment is only for examplary purposes.

-Code is intentionally distorted to avoid any plagiarism.
+Codes are intentionally distorted to avoid any plagiarism.